-To assist Parkview Health in completing its 2019 community health needs assessment (CHNA), the Polis Center and the Richard M. Fairbanks School of Public Health designed and conducted both primary and secondary data collection and analysis activities for the seven counties in northeast Indiana that compose Parkview's primary service area, including: Allen, Huntington, Kosciusko, LaGrange, Noble, Wabash, and Whitley.
-This report is particular to LaGrange County.
+To assist Parkview Health in completing its 2019 community health needs assessment (CHNA), the Polis Center and the Richard M. Fairbanks School of Public Health designed and conducted both primary and secondary data collection and analysis activities for the seven counties in northeast Indiana that compose Parkview's primary service area, including: Allen, Huntington, Kosciusko, Lagrange, Noble, Wabash, and Whitley.